 #11.
 Bonus: Five Email Sanity Steps.
 (OK…one more!)
 “Every SINGLE email sent to you should have some form of automated response.”
 Clarke’s five “email sanity steps” may be the best deliverable for you.
 Dozens of practical ideas in just 10 pages.

 I’m guessing this will be on my Top-10 books for 2017.

 To order the paperback or the Kindle version from Amazon, click on the title: Time Management Made (Stupidly) Easy: A Modestly Simple Guide to Time Management, by Michael R. Clarke.

 Your Weekly Staff Meeting Questions:

 1) Michael Clarke: “All the time management principles in the world won’t do much good if you can’t control that most unpredictable and maddening source of workplace distraction…other people!”
 So when’s the last time you read a helpful time management chapter on (for example), “How to Create a Distraction-Free Cave of Awesomeness?”

 2) In his chapter on delegation, the author lists four “automation robot” tools, such as IFTTT (If This, Then That), Evernote, Text Expander, and Google Voice.
 What tools do you use to save time?

-- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
+- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-Your Weekly Staff Meeting is emailed free two to four times a month to subscribers, the frequency of which is based on an algorithm of book length, frequent flyer miles, and client deadlines.
+Your Weekly Staff Meeting is emailed free one to three times a month to subscribers, the frequency of which is based on an algorithm of book length, frequent flyer miles, and client deadlines.
 We do not accept any form of compensation from authors or publishers for book reviews.
 As a board member and raving fan of Christian Community Credit Union (a non-profit), we proudly list the credit union as a sponsor at no charge.